How to Cold Crash Your Beer?

 The Flavour Benefits of Cold Crashing.

 Even though there is not enough substance to prove if the cold crashing process alters the taste and flavour of the brew, there is a hypothesis that says – The characters in the cold crashed Beer is more stable and consistent.
-The rational reason to support this hypothesis is that the particulate matter is eradicated and removed from the Beer, thus resulting in a consistent flavour throughout.

 What is the perfect temperature for a cold crashing process?